Last updated on September 16, 2021

 Students with registered medical immunization exemptions or who are mid-vaccination for COVID-19 are required to participate in SCU’s testing program.
-Students who do not comply with required COVID-19 testing will be prohibited from attending classes and may have their housing contract cancelled if they reside on campus.
+Students who do not comply with required COVID-19 testing will be prohibited from attending classes and will have their housing contract cancelled.

 What conditions must be met to qualify for a waiver from the vaccine mandate?

 Students may request a medical exemption due to the existence of a medical contraindication to the vaccine, detailed in written documentation from a healthcare provider.

 Faculty or staff may request a medical exemption due to medical contraindication to the vaccine, detailed in written documentation from a healthcare provider.
 Faculty or staff may also request a religious exemption by attesting and describing that they have “a sincerely held religious belief, practice, or observance that is contrary to the practice of immunization.”